brianadit24/TraditionalHouseClassification/README.md

 <center><img src="assets/intro.jpg" width="800px"/></center>

 ## Introduction
-This is Machine Learning Notebook Research to Classifiy Traditional House in Indonesia using MobileNetV2 Architecture.
+This is Machine Learning Notebook Research to Classifiy Traditional House in Indonesia using MobileNetV2 Architecture.<br>
 <b>This Research Funded by HIT (Hibah Integrasi Tridharma)</b>

 ## Workflows to Build Model